-Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) During late September, zonally narrow envelopes of enhanced (suppressed) convection were observed over the Maritime Continent (central Pacific).
-The track of Hurricane Maria was evident over the North Atlantic.
-During late September and early October, enhanced convection developed across central America and the western Atlantic basin, as well as over parts of the Indian Ocean basin away from the Equator.
-Suppressed convection persisted over the Pacific.
+Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) During late September, suppressed convection was observed over the central Pacific, with enhanced convection over the Caribbean/Americas, and mixed signals over the Indian Ocean.
 By mid-October, a broader envelope of enhanced convection associated with MJO activity developed over much of the Maritime Continent.
 Suppressed convection remained entrenched over the central and eastern Pacific.
+By mid to late October, suppressed convection developed over the Indian Ocean, while signals in a dipole of convection over the western Pacific strengthened.
+Some of the signal is MJO related, while interference from the low-frequency and Rossby wave modes resulted in smaller spatial scale anomalies.